asacyber/Deface/README.md

 * `cd deface`
 * `python def.py`

-**NOTE:** before using this tool, put your deface script with the def.py file, edit the file 'target.txt' and enter the target url
+**NOTE:** before using this tool, put your deface script with the def.py file, edit the file 'cyberexfade.txt' and enter the target url